wavespectra/wavespectra/docs/quickstart.rst

 --------------------------

-Several methods are provided to read various file formats including spectral wave models like WW3, SWAN, WWM and observation instruments such as TRIAXYS and SPOTTER.
+Several methods are provided to read various file formats including spectral wave models like WAVEWATCHIII, SWAN and WWM, observation instruments such as TRIAXYS and SPOTTER, and industry standard formats including ERA5, NDBC, Octopus among others.

 .. ipython:: python
     :okwarning: